rijinrejii/NearCart/README.md

 Project Lead : rijin reji
 Email: rijinreji.here@gmail.com

-Roadmap : ('''  WILL BE UPLOAD SOON ''')
+Roadmap : ('''  Will be upload sooN ''')

-STRUCTURE : ('''  WILL BE UPLOAD SOON ''')
+Structure : ('''  Will be upload soonN ''')

 Built with ❤️ by the NearCart Team